-- Environmental Management Plan 1.

-- 2. Monitoring Checklist

-- Implementation Schedule 3.

-- Terms of Reference for Environmental Safeguard Positions List of Workers that may be employed during construction 4.
+- 1. Environmental Management Plan - 2.
+Monitoring Checklist - 3.
+Implementation Schedule - 4.
+Terms of Reference for Environmental Safeguard Positions - 5.
+List of Workers that may be employed during construction - 6.
+List of Machinery that may be required during construction - 7.
+List of materials used during bridge construction - 8.
+Bridge inspection Report photos - 9.
+Attendees at Public Consultation Meetings

-- 5.

-- List of Workers that may be employed during construction

-List of Machinery that may be required during construction

-List of materials used during bridge construction

-Bridge inspection Report photos

-Attendees at Public Consultation Meetings 6.

-- 7.

-- 8.

-- 9.